 Coccydynia is typically caused by the following underlying anatomical issues:

-- Limited mobility of the coccyx causes the tailbone to jut outward when sitting, and can put increased pressure on the bones and the sacrococcygeal joint.
-Limited coccyx movement may also result in pelvic floor muscle tension, adding to discomfort.
+- Limited mobility of the coccyx causes the tailbone to just outward when sitting and can put increased pressure on the bones and the sacrococcygeal joint.
+Limited coccyx movement may also result in pelvic floor muscle tension, adding to the discomfort.

 - In rare cases, part of the sacrococcygeal joint may become dislocated at the front or back of the tailbone, causing coccyx pain.

 - Childbirth causes immense pressure around the pelvic area causing pain in the coccyx

 Coccydynia/Tailbone Pain Signs and Symptoms

 The classic symptom for tailbone pain is a pain with sitting and transitional movements such as sit to stand.